ACID Properties in DBMS: Atomicity, Consistency, Isolation, and Durability

 • Abort: Changes made by the transaction are discarded.

-Let's understand atomicity with another example of filling out an online application form to apply for an exam.
+Let's understand atomicity with an example of filling out an online application form to apply for an exam.

 1. You log into the system with your username and password.